ernestchu/ernestchu.github.io/docs/src/courses/cse350-computer-network/chapter-1.md

 12  140.117.172.136 (140.117.172.136)  36.402 ms
     140.117.232.86 (140.117.232.86)  34.182 ms  30.947 ms
 ```
-Not surprisingly, at hop 2, the rount-trip delays are relatively high.
+Not surprisingly, at hop 2, the round-trip delays are relatively high.
 That is because of the wireless cellular Internet.
 Also, we need to travel through more routers before entering the HiNet's backbone networks.

 ### Throughput in Computer Networks
-In addition to delay and packet loss, another critical performance measure in computer networks is end-to-end throughtput.
-The **instantaneous throughtput** at any instant of time is the rate at which the destination is receiving the file, i.e., download speed.
+In addition to delay and packet loss, another critical performance measure in computer networks is end-to-end throughput.
+The **instantaneous throughput** at any instant of time is the rate at which the destination is receiving the file, i.e., download speed.
 If the file consists of $F$ bits and the transfer takes $T$ seconds for the destination host to receive all $F$ bits, then the **average throughput** of the file transfer is $F/T$ bits/sec.
 Different applications require different throughput.

 - For Internet telephony, it's desirable to have a low delay and a throughput consistently above some threshold (over 24 kbps for audio, 256 kps for video)
 - For file transfer, delay is not critical, but it is desirable to have the highest possible throughput (so we don't have to spend a long time downloading it)